-2019/20 2020/21 Nature £000 £000 Grant income from the UK Government for Individual Electoral Registration (IER) 152 232 Grant income from the Scottish Government - 134
+Nature 2019/20 £000 2020/21 £000 Grant income from the UK Government for Individual Electoral Registration (IER) 152 232 Grant income from the Scottish Government Barclay Implementation Funding (included in requisitions) - 99 134 117

 The grant received for Individual Electoral Registration (IER) is intended to fund the additional costs incurred by the Board.
-Other grant income from the Scottish Government was additional funding to support the expected increase in postal voting ahead of the 2021 Scottish Parliament elections.
+Grant income from the Scottish Government was additional funding to support the expected increase in postal voting ahead of the 2021 Scottish Parliament elections.
+The Barclay Implementation Funding was paid to the three local authorities, and requisitioned in full by the Board, to implement the recommendations from the Barclay review of Non Domestic Rates.